Bigil (soundtrack): Release

 The film's music was released at the audio launch event held on 27 September 2019 at Sai Leo Muthu Indoor Stadium, Sri Sai Ram Engineering College, Chennai, with the presence of the film's cast and crew and all the other celebrities.
 Nayanthara did not attend the audio launch, the event was hosted by Mirchi Siva and Ramya Subramanian.
 Rahman and his musical team gave a stage performance at the audio launch.
-The event was not telecasted live, due to technical difficulties, the audio launch was telecasted through Sun TV on 29 September 2019.
+The audio launch was telecasted through Sun TV on 29 September 2019.
 The songs were released at all digital platforms, the very same day, of the launch.

 A month after the film's release, an album with two additional songs was released.
 While these two songs are also written by Vivek, the song "Kaalame" was sung by Bamba Bakya, while the song "Idharkuthaan" was sung by Dhee with additional vocals from Sunitha Sarathy and Arjun Chandy.